Trauma-Informed Therapy

 – Gabor Maté

-Trauma lives in the body, and I’m always tracking cues like changes in breath, posture, or presence — signs your system might be overwhelmed or disconnected.
+Trauma lives in the body, and we pay close attention to cues such as changes in breath, posture, or presence, which can signal when your system may be overwhelmed or disconnected.

 We won’t dive into processing trauma before your nervous system is ready.
-I’ll help you build capacity, develop tools, and feel safe enough before going deeper.
+We’ll help you build capacity, develop tools, and feel safe enough before going deeper.

-Anxiety, perfectionism, shutdown — these aren’t flaws to fix, they’re protective strategies your nervous system has developed to keep you safe.
-I won’t reduce our work to symptom management.
+Anxiety, perfectionism, and shutdown are not flaws to fix.
+They are protective strategies your nervous system developed to help keep you safe.
+We don’t reduce our work together to symptom management.

 Woman holding up a colored block